 Most reputable breeders know this and will make sure that their stock gets plenty of outdoor time.

-Another thing that’s important is to find a breeder who has a good screening process.
+Another important thing is to find a breeder who has a good screening process.
 Optimally, you want a full report on any outstanding behavioral issues or physical problems.

 Most breeders will use a high pedigree dog for breeding purposes, but if you get a breeder who’s using an ex-fighting dog, then your Great Danebull could have some considerable problems in their later life.